 A: RGC accepts Venmo and credit card payments (with a 3.75% fee for all card payments).
 Credit card payments can be made online via the parent portal or in person when a staff member is in the office.
 Tuition must be received in order to guarantee your child’s enrollment in a class.

 Q: My child took some time off, what class should she/he register for now?

 A: If the time off has been less than 1 year, register for the same level class she or he last participated in.
 If it's been over one year, your child will need an evaluation to determine the correct level.
 To schedule an individual evaluation, email the Recreational Director - Lisa Hillman; firstname.lastname@example.org.

 Q: Can I switch class times in the middle of a session?

 A: If there is room in another class and the switch is approved by your child's current coach and the office staff.

 Q: When will I know if my child should move up to the next level?

 A: You can view your gymnast's skill evaluation on the parent portal.
 If all skills have been mastered for their current level (meaning they have 3 stars on each skill listed for all 4 events), your child is ready to move up to the next class.
 Missing stars, means your child should continue in the same level.
 For specific details, talk to your child's coach before or after class, or contact the Recreational Director - Lisa Hillman; email@example.com.

 Q: What if my child is late for class?

 A: Being on time is very important.
 However, we understand that this can happen and will gladly accept your child into class.
-Please have your child put their things in a cubby while you sign her/him in on the iPad mounted on the wall in the gymnast viewing room, next to the grey door.
-If you have any trouble, you can ask a staff member in the lobby or office, or simply walk your gymnast to the gym entrance.
-The closest coach will happily help your child find the correct class.
+Please have your child put their things in a cubby & find the closest coach.
+She will happily help your child find the correct class.